Walmart ante portas

-One also hesitates to print, when Mercadona’s head of press denies the above (“You are barking up the wrong tree.”), Walmart, as usual, refuses to comment, and no answer has been received from Esselunga to date.
+One also hesitates to print, when Mercadona's head office denies the same: "You're barking up the wrong tree.", Walmart, as usual, refuses to comment, and no answer has been received from Esselunga to date.

-As, furthermore, Lebensmittel Zeitung’s sources do not wish to be named, it is only possible to assess how probable the above story might, or might not be, and to explore the potential logic behind any such discussions.
+As, furthermore, our newspaper’s sources do not wish to be named, it is only possible to assess how probable the above story might, or might not be, and to explore the potential logic behind any such discussions.

 Boring, old Europe